microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 <cc-lab-end-step lab="e1" exercise="2" step="3" />

-Congratulations you've successfully built your a declarative agent!
-In the next lab, you'll make a REST API, which you'll use to make an API plugin so Copilot can access and update business data.
+Great job on building your game agent 🎉 !
+In the next lab, you’ll create a REST API, use it to build a plugin, and dive into a real-world business scenario solved by another agent.
+Exciting stuff ahead.
 Select **Next**